joes0451/ADev/ReadMe.txt

 		Support for creating and building Kotlin projects.
 		It relies on using Gradle for the builds, so the 'Use Gradle' checkbox is automatically selected.

+		Kotlin DSL .kts is supported for existing projects.

         The minimum required Gradle version is 4.10.1.